stanfordjournalism/stanford-progj-2021/assignments/bash_intro.md

 ## Tech setup

-Complete any [technical setup](../docs/tech_setup.md) that we did not have time to complete in class.
-If you hit snags, reach out on Slack for help.
+Complete any [technical setup](../docs/tech_setup.md) that we did not have time to finish in class.
+The steps will vary depending on whether you're on Mac, Windows or Linux.
+If you have questions or hit snags, reach out for help.

+> Make sure you do this before attempting the remainder of the assignment!

 ## Read and practice